MNeverOff/wee-forest/README.md

 I want commend following organisations and people, for without their work this project would not be possible:

-- People of the National Forest Inventory and Forestry Commission for providing the data and making it available to the public, including woodland, ecological condition and trees outside woodland datasets
+- People of the National Forest Inventory and Forestry Commission for providing the data and making it available to the public, including woodland, ecological condition and trees outside woodland datasets.
-- The Native Woodland Survey of Scotland team for the best piece of native woodland research and mapping in the UK to date
+- The Native Woodland Survey of Scotland team for the best piece of native woodland research and mapping in the UK to date.
-- Various maintainers and contributors to the Ancient Woodland Inventories
+- Various maintainers and contributors to the Ancient Woodland Inventories.

 Separately, want to extend my thanks to: